decentraland/adr/docs/ADR-27-port-loading-screen-to-unity-.md

 ## Benefit

-- Cross platform development can reuse this new signup workflow almost entirely.
+- Cross platform development can reuse this new loading screen flow almost entirely.

 - A first step into decoupling the experience lifecycle from kernel to end up moving parts of our current `loading/sagas` responsibilities into _Unity_.